chairithinug/MSDU-NET/README.md

 ![Losses and accuracies](/images/losses_and_accuracies.png)

 ## My machine
 The model was trained using Nvidia RTX 3070 with 8 GB of memory.
-It took around to finish the training process.
+It took around 45 minutes to finish the training process.

 ## Reflection
 This repo is the first time I tried to implement a model following a paper on my own.
 I did not know about the image segmentation, UNet, dilated convolutions, weight_decay, and learning_rate scheduler before.
 It was a great learning experience!